 After my upper teeth were aligned, the next step was to wear a retainer to make sure that the teeth will stay in place.

-I religiously did that for a few months until I worked as a call center agent.
-I had to talk for the most part of my day to my customers and having retainer was very uncomfortable.
-It also affected my speech so I slowly remove my retainers until I didn’t put it on anymore.
+I religiously did that for a few months until I worked as a customer service agent.
+I had to talk for the most part of my day and having retainer was very uncomfortable.
+It also affected my speech so I gradually remove my retainers until I didn’t put it on anymore.

 2nd Time Braces